Emery Reves: Youth

-Reves was born in Bácsföldvár, Hungary, now part of Serbia, to Jewish parents Simon and Gisele Gross Reves, who were middle class property owners.
+Reves was born in Bácsföldvár, Austria-Hungary (now part of Serbia), to Simon and Gisele Gross Reves, who were Jewish middle-class property owners.
 As exact dates of his birth and death vary, those provided by his widow for his tombstone are used.
 A brilliant student in Budapest, he moved to Berlin in 1922.
-He received a Doctorate in Economics from the University of Zurich in 1926, writing on the economic theories of Walther Rathenau, a German politician and successful industrialist of Jewish ancestry, who served as Foreign Minister.
-A strong proponent of Democratic government and a stronger opponent of autocratic rule, Rathaneau was assassinated by anti-Semitic right-wing extremists in 1922, likely for expanding trade with the Soviet Union.
-While in Zurich, Reves wrote his first articles and conducted his first interviews with politicians.He would later lose his mother and other family members in the holocaust.
+He received a doctorate in Economics from the University of Zurich in 1926 and wrote on the economic theories of Walther Rathenau, a German politician and successful industrialist of Jewish ancestry who served as foreign minister.
+A strong proponent of democratic government and a stronger opponent of autocratic rule, Rathanau was assassinated by Organisation Consul in 1922, likely for expanding trade with the Soviet Union.
+In Zürich, Reves wrote his first articles and conducted his first interviews with politicians.
+He would later lose his mother and other family members in the Holocaust.

 Career as press and literary agent

 In the 1920s, he became a freelance journalist, focusing on the League of Nations.
-Statesmen including French Prime Minister Aristide Briand and Lord Robert Cecil, architect of the League of Nations, supported his desire to create an international news agency that would counter purely nationalistic viewpoints.
+Statesmen including French Prime Minister Aristide Briand and Lord Robert Cecil, architect of the League of Nations, supported his desire to create an international news agency that would counter purely-nationalistic viewpoints.